 Enjoy ambuli gojju with rice, rotis, chapattis or even as a sandwich spread!
 I love to eat it with dosas and idlis too.

-Try raw mango gojju, a delightful south Indian chutney with Mixed Vegetable Parathas, Instant Rava Idlis etc.
+Try raw mango gojju, a delightful south Indian chutney as a side with rice and dal, with Mixed Vegetable Parathas, or even some Instant Rava Idlis or dosas.

 Other south Indian chutneys you will love are : Peanut Chutney, Hing Chutney etc.

-Spicy, tangy and sour ambuli gojju/raw mango chutney, enjoy this south Indian delight before all the mangoes are gone!
+Spicy, tangy and sour ambuli gojju/raw mango chutney/condiment; enjoy this south Indian delight before all the mangoes are gone!

 Ingredients